AlexTelon/FlexiCharge-Charge-station-plus/WEBSOCKET_WORKINGS.md

 #### 1. **Insert the configuration variables into the connect function and save the connection as webSocketConnection**
 #### 2. **Assign the webSocketConnection to the local _webSocket variable**
 #### 3. **Run the boot notification request to start the communication between our client and the OCPP Server**
+#### 4. **Keep the connection alive and recieve messages using a while true loop that checks for new messages from the server and sends the messages into the self.handle_message function**
 <br />

 **In step 1:**